 This bright and colorful Shirazi salad takes uber-fresh ingredients like Persian cucumbers and Roma tomatoes and pairs them with parsley, and lemon to create a crisp, light salad.

 I'm a huge fan of no-greens salads, especially when they're dressed in a quick and easy dressing like olive oil and citrus.
-This Salad-e Shirazi is a classic, cooling, cucumber tomato salad that my mom would make for us all summer long.
+This Salad-e Shirazi is a classic Persian recipe, and this cooling, cucumber tomato salad is one my mom would make for us all summer long.